Google: 2012 onwards

 The 2020 Google services outages disrupted Google services: one in August that affected Google Drive among others, another in November affecting YouTube, and a third in December affecting the entire suite of Google applications.
 All three outages were resolved within hours.
 In 2021, the Alphabet Workers Union was founded, composed mostly of Google employees.
 In January 2021, the Australian Government proposed legislation that would require Google and Facebook to pay media companies for the right to use their content.
 In response, Google threatened to close off access to its search engine in Australia.
 In March 2021, Google reportedly paid $20 million for Ubisoft ports on Google Stadia.
 Google spent "tens of millions of dollars" on getting major publishers such as Ubisoft and Take-Two to bring some of their biggest games to Stadia.
 In April 2021, The Wall Street Journal reported that Google ran a years-long program called "Project Bernanke" that used data from past advertising bids to gain an advantage over competing for ad services.
 This was revealed in documents concerning the antitrust lawsuit filed by ten US states against Google in December.
 In September 2021, the Australian government announced plans to curb Google's capability to sell targeted ads, claiming that the company has a monopoly on the market harming publishers, advertisers, and consumers.

 In 2022, Google began accepting requests for the removal of phone numbers, physical addresses and email addresses from its search results.
 It had previously accepted requests for removing confidential data only, such as Social Security numbers, bank account and credit card numbers, personal signatures, and medical records.
 Even with the new policy, Google may remove information from only certain but not all search queries.
 It would not remove content that is "broadly useful", such as news articles, or already part of the public record.

-In May 2022, Google announced that the company had acquired California based, MicroLED display technology development and manufacturing Start-up Raxium.
+In May 2022, Google announced that the company had acquired California based, MicroLED display technology development and manufacturing Start-up company Raxium.
 Raxium is set to join Google's Devices and Services team to aid in the development of micro-optics, monolithic integration, and system integration.

-In early 2023, following the success of ChatGPT and concerns that Google was falling behind in the AI race, Google's senior management issued a "code red" and a "directive that all of its most important products—those with more than a billion users—must incorporate generative AI within months".
+In December 2022, Google debuted OSV-Scanner, a Go tool for finding security holes in open source software, which pulls from the largest open source vulnerability database of its kind to defend against supply chain attacks.
+Following the success of ChatGPT and concerns that Google was falling behind in the AI race, Google's senior management issued a "code red" and a "directive that all of its most important products—those with more than a billion users—must incorporate generative AI within months".
+In March 2023, in direct response to the rapid rise of ChatGPT, Google released Bard (now Gemini), a generative artificial intelligence chatbot.